WELCOME TO SURREY NORTH DELTA

 Welcome to Surrey–North Delta (SND), one of the most diverse, dynamic, and rapidly growing regions in British Columbia.
 Whether you are arriving from within Canada or abroad, beginning your practice in a new community is a major life step.
 Our goal is to make that transition easier, clearer, and more supported.

-This guide walks you through each step of your journey:
+This guide walks you through the steps of your journey:

 1. Understanding the BC Health System